ossf/scorecard/checks/checks.md

 ## Fuzzing

 This check tries to determine if the project uses a fuzzing system.
+Fuzzing is important to reduce the number of vulnerabilities in code.
+A low score is considered 'Medium' risk.
-It currently works by checking if the repo name is in the [OSS-Fuzz](https://github.com/google/oss-fuzz) project list.
+The check currently works by checking if the repo name is in the [OSS-Fuzz](https://github.com/google/oss-fuzz) project list.

 **Remediation steps**
 - Integrate the project with OSS-Fuzz by following the instructions [here](https://google.github.io/oss-fuzz/).